 Elements of a B2C-Like Shopping Experience

-Optimising your B2B journey with a customer-centric approach can reduce points of friction and increase sales.
-From the research phase to the checkout process, there are many techniques to use, including rich product content, smart search, and personalisation.
+Optimizing your B2B journey with a customer-centric approach can reduce points of friction and increase sales.
+From the research phase to the checkout process, there are many techniques to use, including rich product content, smart search, and personalization.